pepkit/divcfg/README.md

 # PEP environment files

-To use Looper with a cluster resource manager (SGE, SLURM, etc.), you have to tell looper about a few settings, like queue name.
+To use PEP project objects (or `looper`) with a cluster resource manager (SGE, SLURM, etc.), you have set a few settings, like queue name.
 This repository helps you set this up easily.

 ## Setting up your environment